 Catia, Caracas, Venezuela

 One of many similar barrios in West Caracas, Catia, is among the worst neighbourhoods in the most dangerous city in the world.
-In 2016, the homicide rate was a terrifying 60 per day.
-It’s probably best to avoid the entire city due to the current political climate, but the streets, of Catia, including Calle Argentina and Calle el Comercio, are some of the most devastating examples of how much the Venezuelan capital is suffering.
+In 2016, the homicide rate in Venezuela was a terrifying 60 per day.
+It’s probably best to avoid Caracas altogether due to the current political climate, but the streets, of Catia, including Calle Argentina and Calle el Comercio, are some of the most devastating examples of how much the Venezuelan capital is suffering.

 Renacimiento, Acapulco, Mexico